One-nation conservatism: History

 By the end of the 19th century, the Conservatives had moved away from their one-nation ideology and were increasingly supportive of unrestricted capitalism and free enterprise.
 During the interwar period between 1919 and 1939, public fear of Bolshevism restored the Conservative Party to one-nationism.
 It defined itself as the party of national unity and began to support moderate reform.
 As the effects of the Great Depression were felt in Britain, the party was drawn to even greater levels of state intervention.
 Conservative prime ministers Neville Chamberlain and Stanley Baldwin pursued an interventionist, one-nation approach which won support because of its wide electoral appeal.
 Throughout the post-war consensus of the 1950s and 1960s, the Conservative Party continued to be dominated by one-nation conservatives whose ideas were inspired by Disraeli.
 The philosophy was updated and developed by the new conservatism movement led by Rab Butler.
 New conservatism attempted to distinguish itself from the socialism of Anthony Crosland by concentrating welfare on those in need and encouraging people to help themselves, rather than foster dependency on the state.

 Until the mid-1970s, the Conservative Party was mostly controlled by one-nation conservatives.
 The rise of the New Right in conservative politics led to a critique of one-nation conservatism.
 The New Right thinkers contended that Keynesianism and the welfare state had damaged the economy and society.
 The Winter of Discontent of 1978–1979 in which trades unions took industrial action with a wide impact on daily life was portrayed by the New Right as illustrative of the over-extension of the state.
 Figures such as Margaret Thatcher believed that to reverse the national decline it was necessary to revive old values of individualism and challenge the dependency culture which they felt had been created by the welfare state.
 One-nation conservatives such as Edward Heath continued to criticise Thatcher's premiership during the early 1980s recession, but they lost influence after the party won the 1983 general election.

 The Conservative Party's 2010 general election manifesto contained a section on "One World Conservatism", including a commitment to spend 0.7% of national income on well-targeted aid.
 In 2006, Conservative Member of Parliament (MP) Andrew Tyrie published a pamphlet which claimed that party leader David Cameron was following the one-nationist path of Disraeli.
 Phillip Blond, a British political theorist who has had past connections with the Conservative Party, has proposed a renewed version of one-nation conservatism.

+Theresa May promoted "One Nation" ideas during her successful bid for the Tory leadership in 2016.
+Previously in 2002 she had highlighted that the party was known as the "Nasty Party".

 Also in 2010, the then London Mayor and prominent Conservative (and later prime minister) Boris Johnson explained his political philosophy as such: